A stool (feces) sample can provide doctors with valuable information about what's

 collecting a stool sample from your child:

-Be sure to wear protective gloves and wash your hands and your child's hands afterward.
+Be sure to wear latex gloves and wash your hands and your child's hands afterward.

 Many kids with diarrhea, especially young kids, can't always let a parent know